ammar-tanwar/bloglearnbay/posts/model-vs-algorithm-in-ml.md

 ## Conclusion

-This article may help you yo understand about the algorithm and model (Model Vs Algorithm in ML) in Machine learning and its relationship.
+This article may help you yo understand about the algorithm and model (Model Vs Algorithm in ML) in Machine Learning and its relationship.
 In summary, an algorithm is a process or a technique that we follow to get the result or to find the solution to a problem.

 And a model is a computation or a formula that formed as an output of an algorithm that takes some input, so you can say that you are building a model using a given algorithm.

 [Learnbay](https://www.learnbay.co/data-science-course/) provides industry accredited[ data science courses](https://www.learnbay.co/data-science-course/) in Bangalore.
-We understand the conjugation of technology in the field of Data science hence we offer significant courses like Machine learning, Tensor Flow, IBM Watson, Google Cloud platform, Tableau, Hadoop, time series, R, and Python.
+We understand the conjugation of technology in the field of Data science hence we offer significant courses like Machine Learning, Tensor Flow, IBM Watson, Google Cloud platform, Tableau, Hadoop, time series, R, and Python.
 With authentic real-time industry projects.
 Students will be efficient by being certified by IBM.
 Around hundreds of students are placed in promising companies for data science roles.
 Choosing Learnbay you will reach the most aspiring job of present and future.

 Learnbay data science course covers Data Science with Python, Artificial Intelligence with Python, Deep Learning using Tensor-Flow.
 These topics are covered and co-developed with IBM.